szanata/ejr/README.md

 And than on views path, use *.ejr* files instead of *.json*.

-- This engine is very simple, the purpose is to simple render json files interpolating context variables, and this is done using the **vm** module from node.
+- This engine is very simple, the purpose is to render **json** files interpolating context variables, and this is done using the **vm** module from node.
-As any code is evalutated as js, you can add some logic in the output with lambdas, like this:
+As all code is evaluated as pure Javascript, you can add some logic in the output with lambdas, like this:

 ```js
 // myfile.json